AvolitesLtd/TitanManual/docs/controlling-fixtures/layouts.md

 ![Group handles in Layout](/docs/images/Layouts-Group-Handles.png)

--   A playback, group or macro on a layout is a copy of the original handle; deleting the button on the layout screen will remove it from the layout but won't affect the original handle.
+-   A playback, group or macro button on a layout is a shortcut linking to the original handle; deleting the button on the layout screen will remove it from the layout but won't affect the original handle.
+Any other operation such as changing options will change the settings in the original handle.